 I started using sassafras relatively recently, but the results have been excellent.
 So far the best combination has been with European Spruce or Red Spruce.
-The sassafras mandolins have a solid, well balanced sound with a nice warm quality similar to Myrtle, but with more clarity in the mids and treble.
+The sassafras mandolins have a solid, well balanced sound with a nice warm quality similar to Myrtle, but with much more clarity and brightness in the mids and treble.
 The wood being moderately light, the instruments are also loud and very responsive.
 The wood is easy to work, bends easily, does not need pore filling, finishes beautifully and is moderately light weight.
-A good piece of Black Heart Sassafras can make a spectacular looking mandolin that also sounds very good.
-It is rapidly becoming one of my favourite hardwoods.
+A good piece of Black Heart Sassafras can make a spectacular looking mandolin that also sounds excellent.
+In terms of sound, it is one of my favourite hardwoods.
 However, it is not without it's problems.
 The fungus infection is down the centre of the tree, so the best figure and colours are in the centre of the tree, but that is where most of the knots are because that is when the tree was young.
 The spalting can progress to rot so it is not uncommon to find soft spongy wood in the black heart.
 Thus Black Heart Sassafras is very difficult to get quarter sawn, knot free and thick enough for an arch top mandolin.
 Sassafras wood also does tend to absorb moisture readily, almost sponge like, so adequate humidity control is essential.
 It is a first class backwood for guitars, sounding similar to Mahogany, but guitar sets are very expensive.